 You need to look at others the same way.
 You don’t need to go through life being an asshole to other people.
-You don’t have to be mean and considerate to get what you want.
+You don’t have to be mean to get what you want.
 You don’t have to hurt others to get what you want, and you can go out of your way for other people without being rewarded for it and still be happy.
 In fact, the better you treat others the better you’ll feel about yourself and the happier you’ll be.

 Look, I don’t know what happened to you in your past that made you be such an asshole.
 I’m sure somewhere down the line someone was an asshole to you.
 Or maybe someone passively neglected your needs the way you neglect others’ today.
 If you’re in pain then you have everyone’s sympathy.
 It’s understandable if you’re lashing out at the world out of fear and anger at the things that have happened to you.
 It’s understandable if nobody ever taught you how to act respectfully towards others.
 If people knew your whole story they’d sympathies with you instead of resenting you.
 They’d understand that you’re not a bad person.
 You’re just a hurt person.